weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 a circle of radius 1.
 It shows that =, defined by (51), has the usual geometric significance.

-In the same way we see that the point y(¢) describes a circular arc of length to as t increases from 0 to f,.
-Consideration of the triangle whose vertices are 7 =0, 23 = (to), z3 = C(t) shows that C(¢) and S(¢) are indeed identical with cos ¢ and sin ¢, if the latter
+In the same way we see that the point y(c) describes a circular arc of length to as t increases from 0 to f,.
+Consideration of the triangle whose vertices are 7 =0, 23 = (to), z3 = C(t) shows that C(c) and S(c) are indeed identical with cos c and sin c, if the latter

 are defined in the usual way as ratios of the sides of a right triangle.